 The process of becoming a successful app creator and entrepreneur is never easy; it takes a lot of hard work, hustle, and strategy to get there.
 According to data, the average app loses 77% of users within just three days, and by the end of the month, 90% of those original new users are gone too.

-One founder who has surpassed these odds by having a successful app and garnering 2 million active users is Christopher Gray, the CEO of Scholly.
+One entrepreneur who has surpassed these odds by having a successful app and garnering over 2 million active users is Christopher Gray, the founder of Scholly.

-In this article, we're gonna walk you through how Christopher started his entrepreneur journey, what strategies worked for Scholly, and his tips on creating an app that people will love and engage with.
+In this article, we're gonna walk you through how Christopher started his entrepreneurial journey, what strategies worked for Scholly, and his tips on creating an app that people will love and engage with.

 TABLE OF CONTENTS

-From idea to 2 million active users: how Christopher Gray built Scholly
+From idea to over 2 million active users: how Christopher Gray built Scholly

 Christopher Gray grew up in Birmingham, Alabama, and around his junior year in high school, he decided he wanted to go to college.
 Unfortunately, Christopher ran into one, important issue that many aspiring college students run into - MONEY.